MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/see-change-and-reset-a-conference-id-assigned-to-a-user.md

 ms.custom:
 - Audio Conferencing
-description: 'Informazioni su come assegnare un ID conferenza per un utente in Skype for Business online e quale devono essere i parametri ID conferenza. ' ms.openlocfilehash: b5ed8bb8ec32277e0bebca43338ae233aa6d38f6 ms.sourcegitcommit: ea54990240fcdde1fb061489468aadd02fb4afc7 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 04/22/2020 ms.locfileid: "43776841"
+description: 'Informazioni su come assegnare un ID conferenza per un utente in Skype for Business online e quale devono essere i parametri ID conferenza. ' ms.openlocfilehash: caa94984b06ff73d8f14acf4727870a988298974 ms.sourcegitcommit: 36f7ec432090683aedb77a5bd7856e1b10af2a81 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 05/08/2020 ms.locfileid: "44163915"
 ---
 # <a name="view-and-reset-a-conference-id-assigned-to-a-user-in-skype-for-business-online"></a>Visualizzare e reimpostare un ID conferenza assegnato a un utente in Skype for Business online

 > [!Note]
 > Per informazioni sugli ID conferenza utente in Microsoft teams, vedere [visualizzare e reimpostare un ID conferenza assegnato a un utente in Microsoft teams](/MicrosoftTeams/see-change-and-reset-a-conference-id-assigned-to-a-user-in-teams).

-A conferencing ID is automatically assigned to a Skype for Business user when they are set up for Audio Conferencing in Office 365 and use Microsoft as the audio conferencing provider.
-The conference ID assigned is sent in the meeting invite when the meeting is scheduled.
-Each meeting that a user schedules will get assigned a unique conference ID.
+Un ID conferenza viene assegnato automaticamente a un utente di Skype for business quando è configurato per le conferenze audio in Microsoft 365 o Office 365 e USA Microsoft come provider di servizi di audioconferenza.
+L'ID conferenza assegnato viene inviato nell'invito alla riunione quando la riunione è programmata.
+A ogni riunione in cui viene pianificato un utente verrà assegnato un ID conferenza univoco.

 Although a conference ID will be automatically created and assigned to a user, there may be times when a user doesn't want to use this one and you want to set it to a certain number, or when your users can't remember or have lost their conference ID.
 You can use the **Skype for Business admin center** and Windows PowerShell to view, change, and reset their conference ID.